2Jam1e3/Renaming-of-Lenten-Drama/README.md

 ## 📁 Adapting for Other Projects

-To repurpose this script for a different series or naming convention, update:
+To repurpose either script for a different series or naming convention, update:

 | Variable / Line | What to Change |
 |---|---|